About Chrystal Renee' - A Licensed Therapist

 But my caseload was a moshpit.
 Different ages, different challenges, different reasons for being there.
 There was nothing about my website that said who I was best for.
 So I got everyone.
 And that's exhausting.

-When I got specific about who I help, what I help with, and how I work, everything shifted.
-The right clients started finding me.
+When I got specific about who I help, what I help with, and how I work, and built a website that communicated all of it, everything shifted.
+The right clients started finding me through a platform I owned and controlled.
 The work felt aligned.
 The practice became something I wanted to show up for.

 Homepage of 'Rising with Me Counseling' website featuring a woman smiling, with a background of indoor decor including plants and framed artwork.
 The header reads 'Empowering Women to Own Their Power' and includes navigation links, a black 'Book a Consultation' button, and a prominent call-to-action button.